 The Company cannot, at the present time, make any assessment regarding the size of the local market and its share therein, nor does it have any statistical data on which to base itself in this matter.
 At the same time, the Company's customer base in the field of installations in Israel, which the Company estimates as broader relative to its competitors, includes customers in a wide range of sectors.
-The majority of the Company's competitors are larger and more established companies, whose financial and other resources significantly exceed those of the Company, including R&D, marketing and sales resources, as well as a recognized brand name in the market.
-These competitors are able to respond ahead of the company to changing market needs, and can even offer customers more flexible and convenient financing terms than those offered by the Company, thereby limiting the Company's ability to compete effectively with its rivals.

-There is no certainty that existing or potential markets or customers will regard the Company's services as more worthy than those of the competitors.
-Similarly, there is no certainty that its competitors will not develop services that will render the Company's services less competitive.
+There is no certainty that existing or potential markets or customers will regard the Company's services as more worthwhile than those of its competitors.
+Similarly, there is no certainty that its competitors will not offer services that make the Company's services less competitive.

-1.10.12 Production capacity
+1.10.13 Production capacity

-In the Logistics Solutions segment, production capacity is in fact the Company's ability to implement projects on the scope and within the schedule ordered, and is primarily based upon the Company's in-house staff that includes a fixed kernel of skilled employees with experience in this type of project, with the Company hiring and training new employees as necessary, in accordance with agreements for the construction and/or maintenance of systems which are signed from time to time.
+In the Automated Solutions segment, production capacity is in fact the Company's ability to implement projects on the scope and within the schedule ordered, and is primarily based upon the Company's in-house staff.
+This staff deals primarily with design, engineering, development (mechanics, electricity, control and software), production, assembly, installation and project management, with the Company hiring and training new staff as necessary, in accordance with agreements for the construction and/or maintenance of systems which are signed from time to time.